agittins/bermuda/README.md

 The `bluetooth_tracker` and `ble_tracker` integrations are only built to give a "home/not home" determination, and don't do "Area" based location. (nb: "Zones" are places outside the home, while "Areas" are rooms/areas inside the home).
-I wanted to be free to experiement with this in ways that might not suit core, but hopefully at least some of this could find a home in the core codebase one day.
+I wanted to be free to experiment with this in ways that might not suit core, but hopefully at least some of this could find a home in the core codebase one day.